-This article was written by professor Rachel Jewkes, Director for DFID’s development programme, What Works to Prevent Violence Against Women and Girls.
-For more like this, see our international development newsfeed.
+This article was written by professor Rachel Jewkes, director for DfID’s development program, What Works to Prevent Violence Against Women and Girls.

 Over half of all children in the world — 1 billion children, aged 2–17 years — are estimated to experience violence annually.